 A: No. The principal participant must be 18 years of age.
 Co-managers, however, can be any age.
 The NFBC does exempt residents from Arizona, Iowa, Louisiana, Montana, Virginia and Washington due to existing state laws.

 A: Absolutely.
 Just click on the Registration link, fill out the form and leave a credit card number if you'd like.
 We will not charge that credit card until Feb.
-15, 2013 if you sign up early and secure a team, but will then run the credit card within a day of your signup after Feb.
-15, 2013.
-However, we do not charge credit cards for any of the Auction Leagues, Ultimate Leagues or Satellite Leagues until they are filled.
-Just a note, however, that in 2013 we will provide a bonus to anyone paying by check or money order so go to the web site for details on that bonus plan (under Learn More, Fantasy Sports Insurance).
+15, 2017 if you sign up early and secure a team, but will then run the credit card within a day of your signup after Feb.
+15, 2017.
+However, we do not charge credit cards for any of the Auction Leagues, private high-dollar leagues or Satellite Leagues until they are filled.
+Just a note, however, that in 2017 we will provide a bonus to anyone paying by check or money order, so go to the web site for details on that bonus plan (under Learn More, Fantasy Sports Insurance).